ayazdoruck/syntaray/README.md

 ---

-**SyntaRay** is a high-performance, aesthetically driven code visualization tool designed for developers who value minimalism and precision.
-Transform your raw code snippets into professional, social-media-ready snapshots with just a few clicks.
+**SyntaRay** is a minimalist code visualization tool with professional layout controls.
+Transform your raw code snippets into high-quality snapshots with precision.

 ### ✨ Key Features